amgoncalves/sassy-twitter/README.md

 - [x] Codeship setup and autodeploy was setup by Alyssa.
 - [x] Seeds and test interfaces for load test were completed by Si.
+- [x] Some unit tests, integration tests were done by Shuai
+- [x] User page, following page, followers page were implemented by Shuai
+- [x] The navigation bar using Bootstrap on user page, following page, followers page was implemented by Shuai
+- [x] Follow button using jquery was done by Shuai
-- [x] Some unit tests, integration tests, and user page, followings page, followers page, follow button, UI were done by Shuai
+- [x] The HTML and CSS template for user page, following page, followers page, timeline page was got by tweaking an open-source template, done by Shuai

 ### nt0.4 - Testing and Deployment